jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-009-user-controlled-drift-exemption.md

 **Fix**: Any computed attribute depending on `ignore_fields` must apply identical filtering logic in both Plan and Apply phases.
 Implemented in plan_modifier.go and crud_operations.go.

-**Lesson**: This bug took 3 hours to find.
+**Lesson**: This bug was difficult to find.
 Plan/Apply consistency is critical.

 ## Test Coverage

 6 acceptance tests cover both SUCCESS and ERROR cases (basic happy path, add ignore_fields to resolve conflicts, remove when external owns [ERROR], modify list when we own [SUCCESS], remove from list when external owns [ERROR], remove when we still own [SUCCESS]).

-All tests verify `field_ownership` attribute to prevent regression of the Plan/Apply consistency bug.

 ## Alternatives Considered